 The market is your customer-Now that’s deep.
 What I mean to say is the person who uses your services is your market.
-This can be the lady who just locked her keys in her car, the trucking company fleet manager with a downed unit, or the auto repair shop owner who needs one towed in.
-Your market is anyone who’s in the position to decide who to call when towing services are needed.
-And yes motorclubs are one of your markets.
-Remember the car you’re towing may not be owned by the same party who’s paying your fee.
+This can be the lady who just locked her keys in her car, the trucking company fleet manager with a downed unit or the auto repair shop owner who needs one towed in.
+Your market is anyone who’s in the position to decide who to call when towing services is needed.
+And yes although not desirable motor clubs are one of your markets.
+Remember, the car you’re towing may not be owned by the same party who’s paying your fee.

-More often than not, if a customer has a good relationship with their regular repair shop they’ll go to them to refer a tower.
-So even though the repair shop isn’t paying for your services they’re still your customer, they can give you the thumbs-up or thumbs-down.
+More often than not, if a customer has a good relationship with their regular repair shop, they’ll go to them to refer a tower.
+So even though the repair shop isn’t paying for your services, they’re still your customer.
+They can give you a thumbs-up or thumbs-down.

 That doesn’t mean you can use a one-size-fits-all approach to marketing your business.
-Although some messages will overlap and have impact on multiple markets, to be effective you need to define and focus in on individual markets.
-For example, you wouldn’t develop a message directed to the concerns a repair shop owner when attempting to attract a cash customer whose locked her keys in her car.
-And you wouldn’t share a message designed to educate cash customers as to their choices, when deciding what towing company to call, with your auto shop customers.
-Besides being inappropriate it would be a waste of time and money.
+Although some messages will overlap and have an impact on multiple markets, to be effective, you need to define and focus on individual markets.
+For example, you wouldn’t develop a message directed to the concerns of a repair shop owner when attempting to attract a cash customer who locked her keys in her car.
+And you wouldn’t share a message designed to educate cash customers as to their choices when deciding what towing company to call with your auto shop customers.
+Besides being inappropriate, it would be a waste of time and money.

 So get to it, define a single target market, someone you want to be your customer or someone who’s already your customer.
 Think about what questions you would ask if you were in their shoes.
 What questions have you heard?
 Then answer those questions as if you didn’t own a towing business.
 What I’ve done is used radio advertising and a testimonial from a woman whose Grandson was locked inside her car.
 It’s quite emotional and gets the point across that we provide quick service.